microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/gettingStarted.md

 - Configure the Kubernetes client API to point to your ICP instance: in the ICP admin GUI, click the account symbol in the top right and go to Configure Client, copy the provided commands and paste them into your local terminal.

-- Run the `helm install` command to deploy Microclimate into your ICP instance.
-This will create Deployment and Service definitions in ICP and pull the Microclimate docker images from https://hub.docker.com/.
+- Follow the instructions in [Persistent storage in ICP](./persistent) to set up a persistent workspace for your Microclimate projects and install and run Microclimate.

+- Alternatively, if you want to explore Microclimate capabilities in ICP without setting up a persistent workspace, run the following command.
+Note that your projects will be deleted when the ICP pod is restarted.
 ```bash
 helm install --name microclimate chart/microclimate
 ```